Land Beyond the Law: Previous Versions

 This was the third iteration of this story.
 The first was a 1927 silent of the same title, starring Ken Maynard.
-The second was 1932's The Big Stampede, with John Wayne and Noah Beery, one of six Warner B-westerns that were all remakes of Maynard silents, utilizing stock footage of the big action scenes (with Wayne wearing the same costume for matching purposes).
+The second was 1932's The Big Stampede, with John Wayne and Noah Beery, one of six Warner B-westerns that were all remakes of Maynard silents, using stock footage of the big action scenes (with Wayne wearing the same costume for matching purposes).
 This version has no footage from the previous two.